The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 Let's see, even saying that is risky.

-Yeah, but Holders out there say we need courage to talk about race.
+Yeah, but Holder's out there say we need courage to talk about race.

 Well, let anybody try, see what happens.

-So everybody's a friend.
+So everybody's afraid.

-So the Republicans are caving on practically practically everything where Obama's involved, because otherwise they're going to be called racists, and the media is going to pick up on it, and the lie will be spread far and wide, and the Republicans probably Rightfully think there's nothing they can do about it.
+So the Republicans are caving on practically everything where Obama's involved, because otherwise they're going to be called racists.

 They can't stop it.

-They can't change anybody's thinking.
+They can't change anybody's thinking, particularly in the black community.

 The black community believes every Republican is racist, sexist, all that stuff.